Nuitka/Nuitka-website/doc/posts/nuitka-release-0533.rst

  Organisational
 ****************

--  The issue tracker on Github is now the one that should be used with Nuitka, winning due to easier issue templating and integration with pull requests.
+-  The issue tracker on GitHub is now the one that should be used with Nuitka, winning due to easier issue templating and integration with pull requests.